kyleslie2/lists/Gifts/README.md

 Eugene can never have enough toys or supplies and if Eugene is happy, I'm happy

 Toys:
   - Anything squeaky or ball-shaped is a win for him
+     - he plays with them in the apartment, not outside
+     - he likes fake-chasing it around the apartment and then sitting there squeaking it over and over, pretending he's killing bunnies...
   - Anything squirrel-like
   - Ideally somewhat durable
-  - He enjoys check-toys like the antler we bought him
+  - He enjoys chew-toys like the antler we bought him

 Treats:
   - All treats are good